jdc-cunningham/ml-clip-cam/DEVLOG.md

 Had a scare this morning, thought my SSD died, had to pull the power on desktop for it to recognize my drive

+11:48 AM

+Had to fix this inotify fs watches thing

 ---